ThiDurante/Bash-Zsh-scripts/README.md

 :us:

 <details>
+<summary>US</summary>
-<summary>Automate commits with GC "message", no need for 3 commands anymore :)
+Automate commits with GC "message", no need for 3 commands anymore :)

 ```bash
 # open .zshrc or bashrc